Leap Over the Mistakes Children’s Book Authors Make and Hold Your First Published Book in Your Hands

 Don’t Do It.

-“That may sound strange coming from me, as I was a pioneer in publishing through print on demand and selling on Amazon, and I’m still considered an authority on the subject,” said Shepard.
+“That may sound strange coming from me, as I was a pioneer in publishing through print-on-demand and selling online, and I’m still considered an authority on the subject,” said Shepard.

 If you’ve already sold books to publishers and you want to reprint one or try something new, that’s great, thinks Shepard.